clawpack/doc/doc/setrun_geoclaw.rst

    :ref:`sealevel`.

-.. attribute:: friction_forcing : bool
+.. attribute:: rundata.geo_data.friction_forcing : bool

    Whether to apply friction source terms in momentum equations.
    See :ref:`manning` for more discussion of the next three parameters.

-.. attribute:: friction_depth : float
+.. attribute:: rundata.geo_data.friction_depth : float

    Friction source terms are only applied in water shallower than this, i.e. if `h < friction_depth`, assuming they have negligible effect in deeper water.

-.. attribute:: manning_coefficient : float or list of floats
+.. attribute:: rundata.geo_data.manning_coefficient : float or list of floats

    For friction source terms, the Manning coefficient.
 If a single value is given, this value will be used where ever h < friction_depth.
    If a list of values is given, then the next parameter delineates the regions where each is used based on values of the topography B.

-.. attribute:: manning_break : list of floats
+.. attribute:: rundata.geo_data.manning_break : list of floats

    If manning_coefficient is a list of length N, then this should be a monotonically increasing list